 In 9 x 13 pan ladle sauce in pan.
 Use a spoon to spread around, only a light coating is needed.
 On cutting board, cut tortillas into 1″ wide strips and add layer.
 On top of strips, add bite size chicken and cheese.
 Drizzle two ladles of sauce over chicken and cheese.

 Continue with process, layer tortilla strips, chicken, cheese and sauces.
 Fill dish to the top.
 On the last layer of tortilla strips, add thin layer of sauce and spread with a knife to cover all the strips.
 Sprinkle with cheese.
-Bake for 40-45 minutes.
+Bake at 350 degrees for 40-45 minutes.
 Allow to rest for 5 minutes before cutting.

 Lagniappe: This is a great dish to serve for luncheon or your card group.
 It may be made ahead of time and baked when needed.
 Add salad, chips and guacamole and your ready to celebrate.